 Shey told CPJ that the secessionist information charge was a result of his client’s journalism.

-The journalist was formally arraigned before the high court in Njambe on August 30, 2018, although the prosecutor claimed the state was not ready for trial.
+The journalist was formally arraigned and pleaded not guilty before the high court in Nkambe on August 30, 2018, Shey told CPJ.

 In reply to a September 2019 request for comment via messaging app, Gerard told CPJ that he knows Nfor well and did not remember filing a complaint against him.
 He said, “his being in jail is in no way related to me.”